 Interactions of normal or malignant stem cells with the bone marrow niche, stem cell mobilization, stem cell expansion

 His GMP laboratory is developing GMP- and EP-compatible, fully regulator-approved processes for manufacturing and testing of cell-based therapeutics, including Advanced Therapy Medicinal Products (ATMPs).
-The GMP-facility, after formal process and assay validation and regulatory approval, generates clinical trial specimen as well as routine clinical products for a broad range of indications pertaining to cellular immunotherapy, cellular regenerative therapy and cell-based gene replacement therapy, for European-wide use.
+The GMP-facility, after formal process and assay validation and regulatory approval, generates clinical trial specimen as well as routine clinical products for a broad range of indications pertaining to cellular immunotherapy, cellular regenerative therapy and cell-based gene (and gene replacement) therapy, for European-wide use.
+For the last several years, besides technology development, T-cell based therapeutics, both primary and engineered, have been a major focus.
 In addition to academic collaborations, the Department maintains R&D as well as CMO type partnerships with several commercial entities invested in cellular therapy.

 Dr. Bönig maintains close ties with the University of Washington, specifically through collaborations with the Papayannopoulou and Kiem laboratories, and regularly travels between Frankfurt and Seattle.

 Belz K, Schoeneberger H, Wehner S, Bonig H, Klingebiel T, Fulda S (2014) Smac mimetic and glucocorticoids synergize to induce apoptosis in childhood ALL by promoting ripoptosome assembly.
-Blood (in press).
+Blood 124:240-50.

 Kolodziej S, Kuvardina ON, Herglotz J, Backert I, Bonig H, Karas M, Proschak E, Lausen J (2014) Influence of PADI4 on histone arginine methylation differentially regulates expression of the Tal1 target genes IL6ST and CTCF.
-Nature Communications (in press).
+Nature Communications 5:3995.

-Hsieh YT*, Gang EJ*, Geng H, Park E, Huantes S, Chudziak D, Dauber K, Schaefer P, Scharman C, Shimada H, Syedmedi S, Klemm L, Loh M, Kang ES, Koo HH, Hofmann WK, Andrade J, Crooks GM, Willman CL, Müschen M, Papayannopoulou T, Heisterkamp N, Bonig H*, Kim YM* (2013) VLA4 blockade eradicates drug resistant pre-B acute lymphoblastic leukemia.
-Blood 121:1814-8. (*equal contribution)
+Hsieh YT*, Gang EJ*, Geng H, Park E, Huantes S, Chudziak D, Dauber K, Schaefer P, Scharman C, Shimada H, Syemedi S, Klemm L, Loh M, Kang ES, Koo HH, Hofmann WK, Andrade J, Crooks GM, Willman CL, Muschen M, Papayannopoulou T, Heisterkamp N, Bonig H*, Kim YM* (2013) VLA4 blockade eradicates drug resistant pre-B acute lymphoblastic leukemia.
+Blood 121:1814-8 (*equal contribution)